-Amy from Flaws and All recently won a competition that Batiste had on their Twitter and she was sent a two cans of their Shimmer dry shampoos for her and a friend to try.
+Amy from Flaws and All blog recently won a competition that Batiste had on their Twitter and she was sent a two cans of their Shimmer dry shampoos for her and a friend to try.
 Amy very kindly sent me the Gold one to try out.
 I’m a big fan of Batiste dry shampoos as my hair gets greasy REALLY quickly.
 My hair produces quite a lot of natural oil, plus the hair itself is really thin, (although I have lots of it) which is never a good combination!
 Ive tried the majority of the scented Batiste dry shampoos as well as the original one but I had never tried any of the Shimmer ones before so I was looking forward to giving this a go.
 In the past I had seen the Batiste Shimmer’s on the shelf and bypassed them in favour of Blush because I didn’t know how a dry shampoo could refresh greasy hair and be shimmery at the same time!

 First up, the packaging is gorgeous.
 Although this doesn’t effect the performance of the dry shampoo, I really appreciate attractive packaging.

 This photo was taken with one day old hair.
 As you can see, my hair is pretty greasy.
 I used to wash my hair everyday but since discovering Batiste dry shampoo, I can wash it every second or third day.
 It really does the trick at refreshing my hair, as though its been newly washed.
 It also adds volume to my hair too which helps me to achieve the voluminous bed head look that I love.